KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Autocomplete.md

 ## How to perform autocomplete

-KeyboardKit will automatically call ``KeyboardController/performAutocomplete()`` when the text changes.
-This will update the main ``KeyboardInputViewController/autocompleteContext`` with suggestions from the main ``KeyboardInputViewController/autocompleteProvider``.
+KeyboardKit will call ``KeyboardController/performAutocomplete()`` when the text changes.
+This will update the ``KeyboardInputViewController/state`` context with suggestions from the main ``KeyboardInputViewController/services`` provider.
 You can use these suggestions in any way you like.

 If you need to reset autocomplete state, you can call the controller's ``KeyboardController/resetAutocomplete()`` or the context's ``AutocompleteContext/reset()`` functions.
 You can also set the context's ``AutocompleteContext/isEnabled`` to false to disable autocomplete altogether.